 8. Fear of not making their meals right for reactions.

-9. Fear of going out with or talking to friends, so slowly you end up becoming cut off for those who do love and care for you, they cause arguments before you go out, or when you come home, or the silent treatment you, or they say things like.
-“They don’t even like you, why go out with them they only talk about you behind your back.” a form of triangulation.
+9. Fear of going out with or talking to friends, so slowly you end up becoming cut off from those who do love and care for you, they cause arguments before you go out, or when you come home, or the silent treatment you, or they say things like.
+“They don’t even like you.
+Why go out with them?
+They only talk about you behind your back.” a form of triangulation.